 The judge’s preliminary ruling impacts the 1,380-member CBA and 7,100 parishes in the Bismarck Diocese and remains in effect while the case works its way through the legal system, but does not settle the question nationally.

-Traynor also blocked EEOC from forcing the diocese “to speak or communicate in favor of abortion, fertility treatments or gender transition when such is contrary to the Catholic faith; refrain from speaking or communicating against the same when such is contrary to the Catholic faith, use pronouns inconsistent with a person’s biological sex; or allow persons to use private spaces reserved for the opposite sex.”
+Traynor also blocked the EEOC from forcing the diocese “to speak or communicate in favor of abortion, fertility treatments or gender transition when such is contrary to the Catholic faith; refrain from speaking or communicating against the same when such is contrary to the Catholic faith, use pronouns inconsistent with a person’s biological sex; or allow persons to use private spaces reserved for the opposite sex.”

-In other cases regarding the rule, a federal judge in June blocked the rule’s enforcement in Louisiana and Mississippi; but a group of 17 states failed in its challenge to the rule and is appealing in the 8th US.
-Circuit Court.
+In other cases regarding the rule, a federal judge in June blocked the rule’s enforcement in Louisiana and Mississippi; but a group of 17 states failed in its challenge to the rule and is appealing in the 8th U.S. Circuit Court.
 That appeal is expected to be heard Oct.
 1, Reuters reported.

 (EDITOR’S NOTE — Diana Chandler is Baptist Press’ senior writer.)